 - 2 GCSE Coursework Topics valued at 60% of the overall assessment

 - Two terminal examination papers (2 1/2 hours) valued at 40% of the overall assessment

 There are no tiered papers in ICT and every pupil has full access to the whole range of grades A* to G. All coursework is individually produced and assessed although other topics are covered in teams and groups, which develop understanding and knowledge for the final examination.

 The Computing department has opted for the WJEC Examination Board as the one which most suits All Hallows pupils.
 For further details their website is www.wjec.co.uk.

 Extra Curricular Activities and Visits

 We offer a computing club every Monday lunchtime for programmer and gamers.
 We also take part in various competitions throughout the year to allow our pupils to showcase their skills and knowledge.
 The first one this year will be the SISCO Microbit Challenge that will run every Tuesday after school.
-See Mrs Midgely or Mr Hodgson for more details.
+See Mrs Midgely for more details.